 Group of students presenting their projects to their users and audiences at Emoti-Con

-- Design is Everywhere: Explore the world through the designer's lens.
-Learn the fundamentals of design and determine what makes design more or less successful.
+- Design is Everywhere: Explore the world through the eyes of a designer.
+Learn the fundamentals of design, and make choices about what makes design more or less successful.

 - Human-Centered Design: Discover how professional design teams come up with innovative ideas that are inspired by real people with real needs.

-- Empathy and Assistive Tech: Experience through simulations how empathy makes it possible to design things for other people.
+- Empathy in Design: Experience through simulations how empathy makes it possible to design things for other people.

-- Interviewer Strategies: Practice different interview techniques with a partner and learn how Human-Centered Designers uncover the needs of their users.
+- Interviewer Strategies: Practice interview techniques to learn how designers identify their users' needs.

-- Interviews with Target Users: Lead interviews with target users in their own environment, taking observations and notes to find design opportunities.
+- Interviewing Target Users: Lead interviews with users, taking observations and notes to find unique design opportunities.

-- Synthesizing Interviews: Organize your interview notes to find themes that will guide you through brainstorming good ideas.
+- Synthesizing Interviews: Organize your interview notes to find themes that will help you brainstorm great ideas!